autoplot/documentation/javadoc/org/das2/graph/Customizer.md

+# org.das2.graph.Customizer

-# org.das2.graph.CustomizerInterface to allow customizations to plots to be injected at the end of the DasPlot constructor.
+Interface to allow customizations to plots to be injected at the end of the DasPlot constructor.
  The caller needs to be very cautious using this, especially when calling any non-final methods.

 ***
 <a name="customize"></a>
 # customize